About Family and Consumer Sciences

 phone: 806-677-5600 ext.
 664

-As an Extension Specialist in Gerontology Health, Andy Crocker’s main focus is the health and well-being of the aging population in the State of Texas.
-His role is to support Family and Consumer Sciences county Extension agents in their outreach efforts to the elderly population in their counties.
-His research interests include development of web services for older adults as well as sex education and disease prevention in the older adult population.
+As Extension Program Specialist III – Gerontology and Health, Andy Crocker’s focus is to support education and outreach regarding the health and well-being of the aging population in the State of Texas.
+His main role is to support the County Extension Agents for Family and Consumer Sciences in their outreach efforts to older adults, caregivers and the professionals who serve them.

 Educational programs of the Texas A&M AgriLife Extension Service are open to all people without regard to race, color, sex, religion, national origin, age, disability, genetic information or veteran status.